 Today, the Commerce Department announced it would ban U.S. business transactions with China-owned social apps WeChat and TikTok beginning on Sunday.
 TikTok, Oracle, and Walmart have until November 12th to finalize terms to review for the federal government.

-Together, Oracle and Walmart could own a consequential stake in TikTok — and potentially change the majority ownership from Chinese to U.S. investors.
-Three reasons have lured major U.S. companies to seek a piece of TikTok: an exponentially growing user base, ad revenues, and an A.I. technology unlike any other social media app.
+Together, Oracle and Walmart could own a significant stake in TikTok — and potentially change the majority ownership from Chinese to U.S. investors.
+Three reasons have lured major U.S. companies to seek a piece of TikTok: an exponentially growing user base, ad revenues, and an A.I. technology, unlike any other social media app.

 Partnering with or owning part of TikTok means that you now have access to the third-largest social media platform — behind Instagram and Snapchat — in the U.S. Going one step further, the growing user base enables the acquirers or partners to open the flood gates of ad revenues for their businesses.